gaelm05/cecs-326-sp24-01-reading-01-intro-to-os-gaelm05/README.md

 2. What is the difference between timesharing and multiprogramming systems?

     In a timesharing system there can be multiple people can use a computing system on their own device.
-Multiprogramming means a system that can run mutliple programs at the same time.
+Multiprogramming means a system that can run mutlipleprograms at the same time.
 Timesharing falls under multiprogramming.
 3. The family-of-computers idea was introduced in the 1960s with the IBM System/360 mainframes.
 Is this idea now dead as a doornail or does it live on?

 4. What is the difference between kernel and user mode?
 Explain how having two distinct modes aids in designing an operating system.